Saacman/tae/docs/linux/getting-linux.md

 # Getting a Linux Environment

-To use the EDA tools set for this course is neccesary to have access to a Linux environment.
+To use the EDA tools set for this course is necessary to have access to a Linux environment.
 On this Guide we present three simple options to set up a simple Linux environment.
 {: .fs-6 .fw-300 }

 <div class="code-example" markdown="1">